cinghie/wordpress-starter-pack/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.18.2 =
+* Tweak: Now displays a notice to logged-in admins which lets you know if the Like Box or header cover photo is being intentionally hidden due to the GDPR setting.
+* Fix: Fixed an error which occurred when deleting the plugin.

+= 2.18.1 =
+* Fix: Fixed an issue with the integration with the Complianz plugin
+* Fix: Resolved a PHP warning related to the preg_replace_callback function which was displayed under certain conditions
+* Fix: Resolved a PHP deprecation notice related to the strpos function in PHP 7.3

+= 2.18 =
+* New: The plugin code has been completely refactored to improve performance and maintainability.
+If you experience any issues with this update then please open a support ticket [here](https://wordpress.org/support/plugin/custom-facebook-feed/) so that we can address it right away.
+Thank you!
+* New: Integrations with popular GDPR cookie consent solutions added: Cookie Notice by dFactory, GDPR Cookie Consent by WebToffee, Cookiebot by Cybot A/S, Complianz by Really Simple Plugins, and Borlabs Cookie by Borlabs.
+See the GDPR setting in the following location for more information: Facebook Feed > Customize > Misc > GDPR.
+* Note: The minimum supported PHP version has been increased to PHP version 5.6.
+If you are using a lower version then a notice will be displayed with a button to revert back to the previous version.

 = 2.17.1 =
-* Tweak: Added shortcode options for the "Before Date" and "After Date" settings, so that a custom text string can be displayed before and after the post date.
+* Tweak: Added shortcode options for the "Before Date" and "After Date" settings, so that a custom text string can be displayed before and after the Facebook post date.
 * Tweak: Minor frontend CSS improvements.
 * Tweak: Added support for improved notices on the plugin settings page.
 * Fix: Fixed an issue with the Facebook Like Box widget displaying an error if the width was set to a fractional pixel.